-This University is on a quarter, year-round operation system.
+This University has a quarter-year-round operation system.
 AUHS' credits are expressed in a quarter unit: one quarter unit represents no less than one hour of class work and two or more hours of outside study per week for a quarter.
 One and one-half ( $1\frac{1}{2}$ ) quarter units are equivalent to one (1) semester units, and one quarter unit is equivalent to 2/3 semester units of credit.